PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

     - Decimal input is allowed.

   - Annual GST Gifts
     - Its amount input field.
 Decimal is allowed.
-Default value is set to `$ 0.00`.
-    - It's a mandatory field.
+    - Default value is set to `$ 0.00`.
   - Annual Exclusion
     - Its amount input field.
 Decimal is allowed.
 Default value is set to `$ 0.00`.
     - Its value should be always lower than `Annual Gift Amount`.